GNOME/gimp-macos-build/README.md

 ## Build process description

-To build GIMP/macOS we are using this repo, which contains a fork of relevant parts of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project (`gimp` branch).
+To build GIMP/macOS we are using this repo.
-Fork adds modules related to GIMP and some gimp-specific patches to GTK.
-Currently build is done using CircleCI.

 Because CircleCI is not supporting gitlab [yet] there is a [GitHub mirror](https://github.com/GNOME/gimp-macos-build) of this repository.
-To get access to the Circle-CI build administration, packagers need to ask admin access to this Github repository.
+To get access to the Circle-CI build administration, packagers need to ask for admin access to this Github repository.

-## Before you start

-The GTK and GIMP build processes on macOS are very fragile.
-If you have any other build system (brew, MacPorts) installed – the local build instructions provide some support (taking `Homebrew` off `PATH`.
-Try to remove or isolate them from the JHBuild environment as much as you can.

-The main reason for this: everything that Gimp needs must be packaged in the executable bundle or be part of the MacOS SDK that is being called.

-Some people were able to get working builds in the VirtualBox VM, others in a VMWare Fusion VM.
-Another approach could be to create a separate user on your Mac.

-In any case, the build process on Circle CI or the local version (see below) sets up most things from scratch.

-## Prerequisites for local build (Draft) ##
+# Prerequisites for local build (Draft) ##

 At a minimum, you will need to install:

-- XCode Command Line Tools
+- XCode Command Line Tools or XCode
-- [Rust](https://www.rust-lang.org/tools/install) (don't use `Homebrew` or `MacPorts`).

 ## Steps in the CircleCI [config.yml](https://gitlab.gnome.org/Infrastructure/gimp-macos-build/blob/master/.circleci/config.yml) are:

+**NOTE** This section is out of date.
+Needs to be updated.

 - Install Python 3 (Rust is pre-installed) as they are required for the GIMP dependencies.
 - Set up macOS 10.12 SDK.
 This is needed to ensure that GIMP can run on macOS 10.12+.
 See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.
 - Set up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp).
 As part of the setup, it is running `bootstrap-gtk-osx-gimp` JHBuild command to compile required modules to run JHBuild.
 JHBuild is using Python3 venv to run.
 - Install [fork of the gtk-mac-bundler](https://github.com/lukaso/gtk-mac-bundler) - the tool which helps to create macOS application bundles for the GTK apps.
 This will hopefully shift to official [gtk-mac-bundler](https://github.com/GNOME/gtk-mac-bundler)
 - Install all gtk-osx, gimp and WebKit dependencies using JHBuild
-- Build WebKit v1.
-This step could be avoided as it takes a lot of time, this is a soft dependency.
-- Build GIMP and gimp-help (from git).
+- Build GIMP.
 - Import signing certificate/key from the environment variables
-- Launch `build.sh` which does (among other things):
+- Launch `macports_build.sh` which does (among other things):
   - Build package using `gtk-mac-bundler`
   - Use `install_name_tool` to fix all library paths to make package relocatable.
   - generate debug symbols